 One part that we did not discuss in earlier sections is the whitelist options.
 Each RFQ-Taker and RFQ-Maker request has an optional field to only interact with certain Takers or Makers.
 This helps run private & exclusive markets or dealing with only trusted parties.

 Chesterton’s Fences This subsystem is not large.
 The RFQ Makers and RFQ Takers are all requires participants.
 Although the whitelists are not strictly necessary to the core product, they enable interfaces that otherwise would not be possible.

-Special thanks to Sam Whitmore, Ren Lu, Avi Fein, and Dino for helping with earlier versions of this!
+Special thanks to Sam Whitmore, Ren Lu, Avi Fein, and Dino, as well as Brent and Amir from the 0x team for helping with this!